Locating Local Public School District Salaries

 3. Find the Lowest Salary Offered to a Fully Certificated Teacher

 You will want to locate the lowest salary offered at the “BA + 30” level.
-In this case, there is no such column, meaning you will need to use the lowest figure in the column closest to (but not lower than) “BA + 30.”
-In this case, it is the “BA + 36 or MA” column, and the lowest salary offered in that column is $49,921.69
+In our sample case (involving the San Diego Unified School District), there is no such column, meaning you will need to use the lowest figure in the column closest to (but not lower than) “BA + 30.”
+In this case, it is the “BA + 36 or MA” column (labeled “011”), and the lowest salary offered in that column is $51,768.79.

 4. To Determine the Minimum Salary Threshold for a Private School Teacher